pjohansson/inkling/docs/src/features/basic.md

 # }
 ```

-(The `+` marker can also be used, although this results in a different behavior
+(The `+` marker can also be used, which results in a different behavior
 if the tree is visited again.
-More on this later.)
+[More on this later.](structure.md#once-only-and-sticky-choices))

 When `inkling` encounters one or more lines beginning with this marker, the options will
 be collected and returned to the user to make a choice.